visioninhope/foundationallm/docs/setup-guides/vectorization/vectorization-configuration.md

 > [!NOTE]
 > These configurations should already be in place if you deployed FoundationaLLM (FLLM) using the recommended deployment scripts.
-> The detailes presented here are provided for cases in which you need to troubleshoot or customize the configuration.
+> The details presented here are provided for cases in which you need to troubleshoot or customize the configuration.

 ## Configuration for Vectorization API